carlostorrescubila/Portfolio/content/en/authors/admin/_index.md

 highlight_name: true
 ---

 Carlos Torres is a Data Scientist at [Banco General](https://www.bgeneral.com/).
-His role is to create machine learning models that increase profits and sales of different products.
+His role is to create machine learning models that increase profits and sales of various products.

-He studied bachelor's and master's degrees at the [University of Salamanca](https://www.usal.es/), where he learned about statistics, programming, and machine learning and participated in extracurricular activities such as volunteering and internships.
+He obtained his Bachelor’s of Science and Master’s Degree at the [University of Salamanca](https://www.usal.es/) where he studied statistics, programming, and machine learning, and participated in extracurricular activities, volunteering and internships.

 Carlos is currently focused on expanding his knowledge in Data Science and building a career as a researcher parallel to his career as a Data Scientist.